 During the school year, parties for each grade level will take place.
-Sixth grade parties, as well as the seventh and eighth grade dances are held after school.
+Sixth-grade parties and the seventh and eighth-grade dances are held after school.
 Dances and parties are for EMS students only!
-Students are encouraged to attend after school parties/dances but must remain on school grounds prior to entering the party/dance.
-If the student leaves the campus the student may not re-enter the building.
+Students are encouraged to attend after-school parties/dances but must remain on school grounds prior to entering the party/dance.
+If the student leaves the campus, the student may not re-enter the building.
 EMS parties/dances are planned for the benefit of EMS Students.
 No outside guests or dates are allowed!
 Student conduct and the dress code will be enforced.